aleksandrpak/kapacitor/client/API.md

 /kapacitor/v1/config/influxdb/remote
 ```

-The optional `entry name` path element corresponds to a specific item from a list of entries.
+The optional `element name` path element corresponds to a specific item from a list of entries.

 For example the above paths correspond to the following configuration sections: